An $A_4$-Symmetric Double Seesaw for Neutrino Masses and Mixing in Light of JUNO results: Introduction

-Recently, JUNO measurement for neutrino oscillation parameters has hinted possible implications for the lepton mixing patterns and its possible origin from non-Abelian discrete flavour symmetries with the predictions for $\sin^2\theta_{12}$ ~\cite{JUNO:2025gmd, Zhang:2025jnn}.
+Recently, JUNO measurement for neutrino oscillation parameters has hinted possible implications for the lepton mixing patterns and its possible origin from non-Abelian discrete flavour symmetries with the predictions for $\sin^2\theta_{12}$ ~\cite{JUNO:2025gmd, Zhang:2025jnn, Ding:2025dzc, Ding:2025dqd, Petcov:2025aci, Petcov:2018snn}.
 In the other hand, the role of discrete flavor symmetries in neutrino model building has been studied over the last two decades with the most popular $A_4$ group due to its minimal irreducible triplet representation that can naturally accommodate three fermion generations.
 Thus, the interesting results from JUNO motivated us to revisit $A_4$ based flavor models in the context of seesaw variants, in particular, the double seesaw for simultaneous explanation of light neutrino masses, neutrinoless double beta decay and its potential to address matter-antimatter asymmetry of the universe via decay of right-handed neutrinos.
-Original works of $A_4$ models have been shown to naturally yield the tribimaximal (TBM) mixing pattern while subsequent works introduced all suitable corrections to accomodate the measured non-zero reactor mixing angle.
+Original works of $A_4$ models have been shown to naturally yield the tribimaximal (TBM) mixing pattern while subsequent works introduced all suitable corrections to accommodate the measured non-zero reactor mixing angle.
 Incorporating seesaw mechanisms within $A_4$ frameworks has been central idea to explain small light neutrino masses and mixing patterns while ensuring predicivity in the Yukawa sector.
 The type-I realizations with $A_4$ flavon allignments ~\cite{Babu:2002dz, Ma:2004zv, Kang:2005bg} have been shown to generate viable neutrino mixing consistent with oscillation data providing correlations among angles and CP-phase along with testable predictions for neutrinoless double beta decay.
-Recent extensions to modular symmetries, particularly, modular $A_4$, have gained attention in neutrino community as they can reduce the need of multiple flavons and yeild highly constrained parameters spaces~\cite{Nanda:2025lem,Devi:2023vpe,RickyDevi:2024ijc, CentellesChulia:2025bcg, Kumar:2025cte, Kumar:2024jot, Devi:2021aaz, Devi:2022scm, Kashav:2023tmz, Verma:2021koo, Verma:2018lro}
+Recent extensions to modular symmetries, particularly, modular $A_4$, have gained attention in the neutrino community, as they can reduce the need for multiple flavons and yield highly constrained parameter spaces \cite{Nanda:2025lem,Devi:2023vpe,RickyDevi:2024ijc, CentellesChulia:2025pyn, Kumar:2023moh, CentellesChulia:2023osj, Nomura:2019xsb,Nomura:2023usj, Nomura:2024nwh, Nomura:2024vus, Nomura:2022mgf, Kashav:2025mch, Nomura:2024atp, Singh:2024imk,Kashav:2022kpk, Kashav:2021zir, Priya:2025wdm, Mohanta:2023tzf, Mishra:2022tnf, Mishra:2022egy, Behera:2020lpd, Behera:2020sfe, Petcov:2024vph, Petcov:2023vws, Petcov:2022fjf, Novichkov:2018yse, Petcov:2018mvm, Petcov:2018snn, Zhang:2024rwv, Abbas:2022slb, Nagao:2021rio, deMedeirosVarzielas:2021pug, Wang:2019xbo, Kobayashi:2019gtp, Zhang:2019ngf, Kobayashi:2019xvz, Nomura:2019lnr, Nomura:2019jxj, Kobayashi:2018wkl, Baur:2024lcc, Chen:2024otk, Ding:2019gof, Ding:2019zxk}.
+In addition to this, recently many interesting neutrino phenomenology have been studied in traditional $A_4$ symmetry based models ~\cite{ CentellesChulia:2025bcg, Kumar:2025cte, Kumar:2024jot, Devi:2021aaz, Devi:2022scm, Bora:2022jdp, Kashav:2023tmz, Verma:2021koo, Verma:2018lro, Sruthilaya:2019hiu, Sruthilaya:2017mzt, Sahu:2022xkq, Mishra:2020fhy}